StillNotWorking/LMS-helper-script/lms2ram/README.md

 [Please be aware of the potential risks](https://github.com/StillNotWorking/LMS-helper-script/tree/main#when-ssh-can-get-you-into-trouble) associated with running an SSH session for scripts that copy files to storage devices.

 ### A suggested course of action if something stops functioning
 If your system starts behaving strangely at any time, such as when plugin functionality or other features cease to work as intended.
-Before seeking assistance from developers involved with the malfunctioning component, please verify if things align as expected without executing this script.
+Before seeking assistance from developers involved with the malfunctioning component, **please verify if things align as expected without executing this script**.

 ---------------------------------------------------------------